Text by CLOT Magazine

 What is your relationship with technology nowadays?
 And how do you cope with technology (screen/digital) overload?

 Everything is going so fast.
 We are so not ready for it.
-For an artist, you must be “there” on the socials.
+As an artist, you must be “there” on the socials.
 But that is a full-time job.
 We don’t have enough time for that.
 Also, it is really difficult to disappear and climb into the shell of creativity because there is a lot of distraction.